 The first Project Implementation Report (PIR) elaborated during Phase III of the Core Network Corridor Studies (period June 2018 - May 2020) focused on the methodology and the way in which the results should be presented.
 It has been agreed with the Commission that the 2nd and all subsequent PIRs should be prepared on the basis of this methodology and will thus only include the presentation of updated results (Chapters 3 to 4).
 The same methodology was also confirmed for the elaboration of the PIRs during Phase IV of the Core Network Corridor studies (period June 2020 - May 2022).
+The current Project Implementation Report PIR 1/2023, which is additional to the previously developed ones, is performed on the basis of the 2018-2022 Core Network Corridor studies extensions up until the end of 2023 and follows the same methodology.

-Selected content of this report or additional results of the analysis of the project list related to maturity and finance parameters may be presented at the 17th Corridor Forum in June 2022 and/or other Corridor events, in line with the requirements set in the Tender Specifications of the 2018-2022 CNC studies.
+Selected content of this report or additional results of the analysis of the project list related to maturity and finance parameters may be presented at the 18th Corridor Forum in June 2023 and/or other Corridor events, in line with the requirements set in the Tender Specifications of the 2018-2022 CNC studies.